Uncovering Sunken History

 FAQs

-• With all estimated travel, tuition, and accommodation cost, the field school is $9,500-$11,500 for the two weeks (possible extension included in this estimate).
+• The field school tuition is 7,500.
 The field school tuition helps fund the expedition costs: Vacuums, pump, grids, small boat rental for artifact extraction.
 Salaries of specialists and expedition team.
 Administrative costs for permits, archival research, travel and logistics planning Lectures, curricula, and materials for course.
 Exclusive museums visits/tours.
-Tanks for expedition dives
+Tanks for expedition dives.
+Please reach out for more detailed information on what tuition does and does not cover.

 • In the 2024 campaign we hope to have one or more scholarship spots based on both merit and need.
 Stay tuned for announcements and application details.